tphippen/GettingCleaningDataProject/CodeBook.md

 > tBodyGyroMean
 > tBodyGyroJerkMean

-As mentioned above, ./UCI_HAR_Data/UCI HAR Dataset/features.txt contains a list of the 561 features.

 Details on the Accomplishment of Project Goals
 ----------------------------------------------
 ### Goal 1: Merge the training and test set data